 Life insurance allows you, the policy owner, to build cash value through your life insurance policy that accumulates over your lifetime.
 This is considered a living benefit of life insurance because, in contrast to a death benefit that pays out when you pass away, you can use the money while you’re still alive.

 What Is Cash Value in Life Insurance?

 So, where does this “cash value” come from?
 Good question.
-You have the ability to build cash value with a cash-value life insurance policy, such as American Family Life Insurance Company’s DreamSecure Whole Life or DreamSecure Flexible Life Insurance.
+You have the ability to build cash value with a cash-value life insurance policy, such as American Family Life Insurance Company’s DreamSecure Whole Life.
 Typically, a premium for cash-value life insurance is more expensive than a term life insurance premium because it is long-term coverage (versus a specific length of time like term life insurance) and accumulates cash value over time.